 Topographic maps are the answer.
 They show you the shape of the land.

 Common road maps simply pinpoint location.
 They usually are easy to figure out.
 Topographic maps give a three-dimensional view of the trail, showing hills and valleys, cliffs and clearings.

 Learning to read topo maps takes a little practice.
 Here are a few tips.

-CHOOSE A SCALE
+UNDERSTANDING A MAP’S SCALE

 Scale is the relationship between distance on a map and distance on the ground.
 It’s a ratio, like 1:24,000 — which means one inch on the map equals 24,000 inches (2,000 feet) on the ground.
 The larger the second number, the smaller the scale.
 The smaller the scale, the less detail on the map.